Some People Just Don’t Like You. And That’s Fine.

 Image credit: Joe Daly 2026

-The light was doing that late-day California thing — molten gold sliding across the grass while a faint breeze moved through the yard.
-The three dogs chased each other in ecstatic loops, drunk on freedom and the smell of something invisible and thrilling.
+The light was doing that late-day California thing — molten gold sliding across the grass while a friendly breeze moved through the yard.
+The three dogs chased each other in ecstatic loops, drunk on freedom and adrenaline.
 We were leaning back in patio chairs, cracking open cans of Diet Coke like it was a ceremony.

 And I was future-tripping.